Iron Rattler

 Iron Rattler is a steel roller coaster located at Six Flags Fiesta Texas in San Antonio.
-Originally opening as a wooden coaster called Rattler in 1992, it was converted to steel and renamed Iron Rattler in 2013.
-Designed by Alan Schilke and built by Rocky Mountain Construction (RMC), the ride features a zero-g-roll inversion, which was a first among hybrid coasters made of wood and steel.
+The ride originally opened in 1992 as Rattler, the tallest wooden roller coaster in the world.
+It was converted to steel in 2013 by Rocky Mountain Construction (RMC), led by designer Alan Schilke, and reopened as Iron Rattler.
+RMC installed their patented I-Box track onto Rattler's existing wooden structure, increasing the drop height from 124 to 171 ft and the maximum speed from 65 to 70 mph.
+A notable addition to its layout was a zero-g roll inversion, which was a first among hybrid coasters made of wood and steel.